rosireddyatturu/AZ-204/Learning Path/Containers.md

 Azure Container Apps has the following limitations:

-- Privileged containers: Azure Container Apps can't run privileged containers.
-If your program attempts to run a process that requires root access, the application inside the container experiences a runtime error.
+- **Privileged containers: Azure Container Apps can't run privileged containers.
+If your program attempts to run a process that requires root access, the application inside the container experiences a runtime error.**
-- Operating system: Linux-based (`linux/amd64`) container images are required.
+- **Operating system: Linux-based (`linux/amd64`) container images are required.**
+Yes, there is a **hard limit** on the number of containers you can have in a single Azure Container Instance (ACI) **container group**:
+- **Maximum number of containers per container group:** **60**
+This limit cannot be increased through a support request[1].

+Other relevant hard limits for a container group include:
+- **Maximum number of volumes per container group:** 20
+- **Maximum ports per IP:** 5

+These limits ensure resource management and platform stability across all Azure regions[1][2].

 ### Implement authentication and authorization in Azure Container Apps